 - In order to keep up the level of participation, and attention to crops that is needed, we strongly encourage that gardeners live or work in SE Mpls.
 There is not a residency requirement, but close proximity is important in order to reduce barriers to participation and keep crops healthy.
 Most of our gardeners live around the University of Minnesota, in the Southeast Como neighborhood, or in nearby Northeast Minneapolis.

 The garden shed at FairShare Farm on the corner of 22nd and Fairmount SE has basic gardening tools that can be borrowed if you want to start a garden of your own or do other yard work but haven’t the tools to do so.
-In order to borrow shovels, rakes, forks, etc., come to the garden during one of our special or regular gardening times and sign them out.
-Our regular garden work sessions will start on Tuesday May 16, 2017 the regular sessions will be Tuesday and Thursday evenings and Sundays in the early afternoon.
+In order to borrow shovels, rakes, forks, etc., come to the garden during one of our special or regular gardening times during the gardening season and sign them out.
+Spring 2022 gardening season info coming soon!